sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Look at the attribute on your character sheet -- what symbol is it, Anchor, Bulb, Crescent, or Dart?
 Rotate your Deckahedron so that the symbol is facing forward (away from you).
-Then flip the top card forward (so that when it's face-up, the symbol is facing forward)
+Take the top card by the edge closest to you and flip it forward so the edge is now farthest from you.
+Saying "Bam!" or making some other sound effect is recommended.
+Now the card is face-up and the symbol is facing forward.

 ![Illustration of flipping a card forward](images/component_flip.png)

-The top of the flipped card will show ✗s or ✔s.
+The top of the flipped card shows ✗s or ✔s.

 ![Illustration of reading a card](images/component_read.png)

 Finally, find the move card named by the GM and read its instructions.
-It will tell you how the GM should interpret the ✗s and ✔s.
+It tells you how the GM should interpret the ✗s and ✔s.

 Put the face-up Deckahedron card in your *discard pile*.